willymcallister/willymcallister.github.io/_articles/ideal-elements-and-sources.md

 <p>Learn how a capacitor is constructed and see how $\text Q = \text C\,\text V$ is derived in this <a href="https://www.khanacademy.org/science/physics/circuits-topic/circuits-with-capacitors/v/capacitors-and-capacitance">video</a>.</p>
 </details>

-If the charge $\text Q$ is able to move, we have a term for this; moving charge is called *current*.
+If the charge $\text Q$ is able to move, we have a term for this: moving charge is called *current*.
 Current is the time rate of change of charge,

 $i = \dfrac{dq\}{dt}$